bpetermann/ts-compiler/README.md

 # TypeScript Compiler

-A TypeScript compiler for the monkey programming language.

-Based on the excellent book ["Writing An Compiler In Go"](https://compilerbook.com/)
+A TypeScript compiler for the monkey programming language, based on the excellent book ["Writing An Compiler In Go"](https://compilerbook.com/)

 ## ⚙️ Installation